What Causes Police Checks To Get Delayed?

 Will Disputing My Results Cause More Delays?

-Every applicant has the right to dispute the results of their national police certificate if they believe the information to be false, inaccurate or irrelevant.
+Every applicant has the right to dispute the results of their national police check if they believe the information to be false, inaccurate or irrelevant.

 Depending on what the dispute is, further delays may take place as the issue is resolved.
 To begin the dispute process, the applicant should contact the relevant accredited body immediately to discuss any concerns.
 They will then raise the dispute on your behalf as they liaise with the Australian Criminal Intelligence Commission.